dokku/dokku/docs/deployment/builders/herokuish-buildpacks.md

 ### Using a specific buildpack version

+!!! info
-> Always remember to pin your buildpack versions when using the multi-buildpacks method, or you may find deploys changing your deployed environment.
+    Always remember to pin your buildpack versions when using the multi-buildpacks method, or you may find deploys changing your deployed environment.

 By default, Dokku uses the [gliderlabs/herokuish](https://github.com/gliderlabs/herokuish/) project, which pins all of it's vendored buildpacks.
 There may be occasions where the pinned version results in a broken deploy, or does not have a particular feature that is required to build your project.
 To use a more recent version of a given buildpack, the buildpack may be specified *without* a Git commit SHA like so: